 Please tell us about yourself

-Priyanka has a focused energy that she brings to the table with her.
+She has a focused energy that she brings to the table with her.
 She’s on time to the second, orders her coffee with efficiency, and opens our chat with a charming, icebreaker smile.
-When she confesses her goal was always to study law, I’m not overly surprised, but like many great stories, Priyanka’s is about the journey, as opposed to the destination.
+When she confesses her goal was always to study law, I’m not overly surprised, but like many great stories, its about the journey, as opposed to the destination.

 How did you end up in such an offbeat, unconventional and interesting career?